 Some suggest that you “go with your gut,” acting quickly and instinctively.

 Others suggest analytical approaches that may involve computation of the anticipated value of options, based on numerically expressed likelihoods and utilities.

-Each of these approaches can be useful in special circumstances – each has its time and place for making a decision.
+Each of these approaches can be useful in special circumstances.
+Each has a place in your toolkit of decision making skills.

-For many of the everyday decisions we face these days, it’s not clear that our intuitive systems are all that well tuned for optimal responding, on the one hand, and extensive mathematical analysis seems like overkill on the other.
+For many of the everyday decisions we face, it’s not clear that our intuitive systems are all that well tuned for optimal responding.
+On the other hand, extensive mathematical analysis seems like overkill.

-A middle way in these cases is to write about your decision before you make it.
-It’s a good everyday technique for how to decide.
-A way to make a decision that feels right.
+Fortunately, there’s an everyday technique for making good decisions.
+A way to decide that feels right.
 Yet keeps a little critical thinking in your decision process.

 We often feel that writing helps us to understand more deeply.
 Studies in education and cognitive science show that writing and explanation improve comprehension and other learning outcomes.

-Does it also help when you need to make a tough decision?
+Does it also help you make good decisions?